Executive editor's note: Awakenings

 Lasting fruit

 This conversation helped me to realize how many different understandings of “revival” Christians have depending on their life experience.
 If you, like my college roommate, have had a negative experience with meetings called “revivals,” I hope that this series will show you a different picture.
 The annual week-long meetings my friend described, scheduled events planned by human beings, are not the subject of this issue.
-While the Lord uses human-planned events all the time for his good purposes, the revivals we’re looking at in this series are events that we can see in hindsight were God-ordained, not orchestrated by human schedules.
+While the Lord uses human-planned events all the time for his good purposes, the revivals we’re looking at in this series are events that many believe were God-ordained, not orchestrated by human schedules.

 In fact, as Michael McClymond, the advisor for this issue, points out, we really can’t call something a revival until years later when we see the lasting fruits.
 While they’re happening, revivals are normally very messy, and they often make people uncomfortable (much like Scripture itself).
 And we freely acknowledge that some things people claim are from the Holy Spirit end up producing rotten fruit that doesn’t look at all like Jesus.
 But even though the rotten apples tend to get a lot of press, they don’t tell the whole story.